dad sick child cough syrup

 Your pharmacy shelves have a bewildering assortment of cough and cold medicines.
 It’s confusing for me as well, even with my training!
 Overdosing is quite a problem, especially for children.
 In fact, drug makers in 2008 voluntarily changed their warning labels (with a gentle push from the FDA), pulling off the shelves all cough medicines used for children under two years old, and changing warning labels to say “do not use in children under 4 years of age” (you can read the FDA statement here).
 The American Academy of Pediatrics is even more strict: no OTC cough medicines for any child under 6 years old, and caution from ages 6 to 12.
 The major concern has been the number of overdoses, even deaths, in children taking too much of these medicines — especially acetaminophen, otherwise known as Tylenol, which is added for pain and fever relief.
 In a proper dose it works wonderfully, but in high doses it causes liver failure.

 Not only are these medicines potentially dangerous, they also barely work anyway.
 For example, the decongestant phenylephrine, which is now in almost every combination medicine, is no better than placebo in the best research results.
+(I blogged about this last month).
 In other words, there’s a good reason your runny nose isn’t getting better — it’s because the medicine doesn’t work.
 This medicine a couple of years ago replaced the far more effective drug pseudoephedrine — but this is now only behind the pharmacy counter, because people were buying pseudoephedrine-containing pills in bulk and cooking it down to make methamphetamine.
 So if you really want sinus relief, you have to ask the pharmacist for pseudoephedrine.
 It’s still OTC, so you don’t need a prescription from your doctor, but you’re only allowed two boxes.

 The bright side to all this is that the most useful cough syrup may be in your home right now.
 It’s honey!
 A Cochrane database review from 2014 showed that honey helped better than dextromethorphan and also diphenhydramine for cough frequency, severity and quality of sleep, for children and their parents, with minimal side effects.